Elementary Spoken Cantonese (PG)

 Scope and syllabus

-The course provides an introduction to Cantonese language with emphasis on practical spoken Cantonese.
-The course covers phonology (including tone patterns and tone changes), sentence patterns and basic grammar.
+The module provides an introduction to Cantonese language with emphasis on practical spoken Cantonese.
+It covers phonology (including tone patterns and tone changes), sentence patterns and basic grammar.
 Communicative practice is established through learning language around dialogues dealing with a range of everyday situations, including travelling, buying and selling, and urban and rural family life.

 A series of special PG lectures with associated seminars structured around the six themes Structure, Texts, Identity, Society, Translation and Transformation (provided for PG students studying different languages) introduces students to general questions of the role of language in language-based scholarship and research and provides them with the critical and methodological skills to relate their language acquisition to the thematic aspects of the studies.